Founding plan · DRAFT v1.4

 "AI is just an API call — this should be cheaper."

 "API access is the last 5%.
 The work is data preparation, prompt engineering, integration, guardrails, and monitoring.
-Want to see the breakdown?"
+The SaaS bundles the AI features at a price most operators couldn't replicate themselves.
+If you want to see the breakdown, our Discovery Sprint walks through it."

 Pipeline Mapping

-Divinity Salon Foundation $7,500 + $500/mo Care Standard Foundation pitch.
-AI booking concierge is a Year 2 upsell.
+Divinity Salon SaaS-likely (small services vertical) Foundation Custom ($1,000 base + booking + email flow ≈ $3–4k).
+AI booking concierge is a Year 2 SaaS upsell.

-Liz Gill / Gillmore Ad Agency Channel partner, not direct sale Structure a 10–15% referral commission.
+Liz Gill / Gillmore Ad Agency Channel partner 10–15% referral commission.
 Engage after we have 3 case studies shipped.

 Year 1 → Year 3 Evolution